 Whether you’re between jobs, a stay-at-home parent or just want to make some extra money without leaving the house, these work-from-home jobs can boost your income, helping you make ends meet, pay down debt or reach savings goals.

-Legitimate work-from-home jobs do exist, but beware of scams that require you to pay upfront for the chance to earn extra money.
+Legitimate work-from-home jobs do exist but beware of scams that require you to pay upfront for the chance to earn extra money.

-Click through to find out how you can easily make extra money from home.
+Find out how you can easily make extra money from home.

 1. Pet Sit

 If you love animals, getting paid to watch other people’s pets is a dream job.